robertdj/fastrdp/README.md

     0.9878715319791809

-The implementation in the [*rdp* package](https://pypi.org/project/rdp) takes more than a second to finish the same computation
+The pure Python implementation in the [*rdp* package](https://pypi.org/project/rdp) takes more than a second to finish the same computation

 ``` python
 import rdp